Damian Priest: Singles competition (2024–present)

-On the January 24 episode of SmackDown, Priest was transferred to the Smackdown brand, and defeated Carmelo Hayes in his first match as part of the brand.
+On January 24, Priest was transferred to the SmackDown brand, and defeated Carmelo Hayes that same night in his first match as part of the brand.
 At Royal Rumble on February 1, Priest entered the men's Royal Rumble match as entrant #28, eliminating "Dirty" Dominik Mysterio and Drew McIntyre before being eliminated by LA Knight.
-On the February 14 episode of Smackdown, Priest qualified for the Elimination Chamber match at Elimination Chamber: Toronto by defeating Braun Strowman and Jacob Fatu in a triple threat match.
+On the February 14 episode of SmackDown, Priest qualified for the Elimination Chamber match at Elimination Chamber: Toronto by defeating Braun Strowman and Jacob Fatu in a triple threat match.
 At the namesake event, he eliminated McIntyre but was eliminated soon after by Logan Paul after McIntyre attacked him in retaliation.
 This led to a match on Night 2 of WrestleMania 41, where Priest lost to McIntyre in a Sin City Street Fight.
 At Backlash on May 10, Priest unsuccessfully challenged Jacob Fatu for the United States Championship in a fatal four-way match, also involving LA Knight and McIntyre.
-At Saturday Night's Main Event on May 24, Priest and McIntyre faced off in a rematch contested in a Steel Cage match, which Priest won by walking out of the cage, ending their feud.
+At Saturday Night's Main Event on May 24, Priest and McIntyre faced off in a WrestleMania rematch contested in a Steel Cage match, which Priest won by walking out of the cage, ending their feud.

 Following his feud with McIntyre, Priest began feuding with Aleister Black, culminating in a Last Man Standing match on the October 10 episode of SmackDown which Priest lost due to interference from Black's real-life wife Zelina.
-On the October 24 episode of Smackdown, he prevented Black from winning the USA Championship from Ilja Dragunov.
-On the November 7 episode of Smackdown, he saved Cody Rhodes from Black and Drew McIntyre.
+On the October 24 episode of Smackdown, he prevented Black from winning the United States Championship from Ilja Dragunov.
+On the November 7 episode of SmackDown, he saved Cody Rhodes from Black and Drew McIntyre.
+On the January 2, 2026 episode of SmackDown, Priest defeated Black in an Ambulance match, ending their feud.
+At the Royal Rumble on January 31, Priest entered the match at number 7 being eliminated by newcomer Royce Keys.

+Following the Royal Rumble, Priest began teaming with R-Truth.
+They won the WWE Tag Team Championships on March 20 from MFTs (Tama Tonga and JC Mateo).
+Priest made his Lucha Libre AAA Worldwide (AAA) debut on the July 4 episode of Lucha Libre AAA on Fox.
+On the August 14 episode of SmackDown, Priest and Truth lost the titles back to The MFTs also involving The War Raiders ending their reign at 147 days.
+On the September 11 episode of SmackDown, Priest turned heel and attacked Truth after the duo failed to win the AAA World Tag Team Championship from the War Raiders.